Pop a low-dose aspirin daily, prevent blood clots, and save your life. This health mantra has been around for as long as I can remember.

-A low-dose aspirin helps to thin the blood and prevent clots that can lead to heart attacks and strokes.
-Its appeal is its ability to block the formation of thromboxane A2 which constricts your blood vessels and allows platelets to clump together and form clots at the site of wounds.
+The rationale for low-dose aspirin is that it helps to thin the blood and prevent clots that can lead to heart attacks and strokes.
+It does that by blocking the formation of thromboxane A2, which constricts your blood vessels and allows platelets to clump together and form clots at the site of wounds.

-The thinking behind prescribing aspirin therapy for those at risk for heart disease is that if you reduce the amount of thromboxane produced, you reduce the odds of a blood clot forming and, subsequently, a heart attack or stroke.
+The thinking is that if you reduce the amount of thromboxane produced, you reduce the odds of a blood clot forming and, subsequently, a heart attack or stroke.

 Should You Take a Daily Aspirin for Your Heart?

-I don't recommend daily aspirin for primary prevention for the same reasons cited in the most recent research—that for many people the risk of internal bleeding far outweighs the benefits.
-Plus, while aspirin can prevent clots from forming, it doesn't change atherosclerotic plaque which is the underlying cause of heart disease.
+I don't recommend daily aspirin for primary prevention for the reasons cited in the most recent research—that the risk of internal bleeding often far outweighs the benefits.
+Plus, while aspirin can prevent clots from forming, it doesn't change atherosclerotic plaque, which is the underlying cause of heart disease.

-But taking a daily aspirin for secondary heart attack prevention—if you’ve already had a heart attack or have a history of cardiovascular disease—is just plain good medicine.
-I regularly advocate aspirin for those who have known heart disease, such as a history of angina, heart attack, angioplasty or stent procedures, and coronary artery bypass surgery.
+But taking a daily aspirin for secondary prevention—if you’ve already had a heart attack or have a history of cardiovascular disease—is just plain good medicine.
+I regularly advocate aspirin for those who have known heart disease, such as a history of angina, heart attack, angioplasty/stent procedures, or coronary artery bypass surgery.
 In these cases, I recommend taking one 81 mg of low-dose aspirin daily.

 How Do You Know If Your Aspirin Therapy Is Working?

-Some people don’t respond to low-dose aspirin, causing their doctor to increase their dose—and hence their risk of internal bleeding.
+You may be surprised to learn that about 25% of patients with cardiovascular disease who take aspirin get little benefit.
+They don’t respond to their initial low dose, causing their doctors to increase the dose—and hence their risk of internal bleeding.
 In clinical terms, this means they’re “aspirin resistant.”

-If you think this might be the case for you, you can consider taking a simple urine test administered by AspirinWorks that measures your level of 11-dehydrothromboxane B2, an end product of thromboxane metabolism.
+If you think this might be the case for you, consider taking a simple urine test administered by AspirinWorks that measures your level of 11-dehydrothromboxane B2, an end product of thromboxane metabolism.